Skip to main content

 Monitor table growth

-Periodically check table sizes and clean up old entries if needed.
+Periodically check table sizes and clean up old entries by updated_at if needed.